Where Does it Come From?

 On Your Bike

-Mix things up for your next adventure and plan your own cycle-touring adventure.
+Mix things up for your next adventure and plan your own cycle-tour..

-If given a set of coordinates, a map of the area and a compass, could you and a team make
+Given a set of coordinates, a map of the area and a compass, could you and a team make your

 Personal Tarp Shelter